armory/documentation/_spinnaker/install_dinghy.md

         config:
           armory:
             dinghy:
-              enabled: true                  # Whether or not dinghy is enabled
+              enabled: true                  # Whether or not Dinghy is enabled
               templateOrg: my-org            # SCM organization or namespace where application and template repositories are located
               templateRepo: dinghy-templates # SCM repository where module templates are located
               githubToken: abc               #  GitHub token.
 This field supports "encrypted" field references (https://docs.armory.io/spinnaker-install-admin-guides/secrets/)